 3 ways augmented reality can add value to food production lines

-posted on 20 September, 2021 by Anurag Mitra - Product Marketing Manager
+posted on 20 September, 2021 by Sagar Khandre - Product Marketing Manager - Packaging

 With a new era of digitalisation dawning, augmented reality (AR) – a technology that adds digital elements to a physical environment – is gaining traction with food processing and packaging businesses across the globe.
 In an increasingly virtual world, AR has the potential to create a fully immersive, interactive experience that can improve customer service, while also delivering significant ROI.
 Meanwhile, streamlining operations and making savings on valuable resources is becoming more important than ever.

 But what do the benefits of AR mean in practice and how can it bring value to production lines in the long-term?
 Here, we discuss the top three benefits that AR can bring food manufacturers during the processing and packaging phase: